dennisppaul/umfeld-arduino/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help improve Umfeld
-title: ''
+title: '[BUG] '
-labels: ''
+labels: bug
 assignees: ''
 ---

-Thanks for helping improve **Umfeld**!
+Thank you for helping improve **Umfeld**!
 Please complete the checklist and provide as much detail as possible.

 ---